chef/chef-web-docs/content/target_mode.md

 # forward_agent: Whether the connection to the authentication agent (if any) will be forwarded to the remote machine.
 Default is false.
 # forward_agent = false

-# protocol: The protocol to use to connect to a node.
+# transport_protocol: The protocol to use to connect to a node.
 Define this once for all nodes in the credentials file.
 Set to 'ssh'.
 (Required)
-protocol = ssh
+transport_protocol = 'ssh'
 ```

 ### SSH properties